-UEL students happiest in London among modern universities according to NSS 2018
+UEL students are some of the happiest in London according to NSS 2018

 UEL achieves its best ever score of 85 per cent for 'overall satisfaction'

-The University of East London (UEL) has the happiest students of any modern university in London after soaring 23 places in the National Student Survey (NSS) 2018.
+The University of East London (UEL) has some of the happiest students of any modern university in London after soaring 23 places in the National Student Survey (NSS) 2018.

-UEL students gave the university an ‘overall satisfaction’ rating of 85 per cent – the highest score ever recorded by UEL and putting it top in London among all eight post-1992 universities.
+UEL students gave the university an ‘overall satisfaction’ rating of 85 per cent – the highest score ever recorded by UEL and putting us top two in London among all post-1992 universities.
 It also ranks UEL fourth in the capital among all 26 higher education institutions.

 It is the third year in a row that UEL has climbed in the NSS league table published by Times Higher Education, taking its total rise since 2016 to over 100 places.
 Overall, UEL now sits in 51st position – the first time the University has been placed in the top third of the table.